 To talk about, Stonehenge located in Wiltshire of England is one of the magnificent constructions from ancient times.
-Believed to have been built around 31st century BC, Stonehenge is listed in the Seven Wonders of the Ancient World from pre-Medieval Age.
+Believed to have been built around the 31st century BC, Stonehenge is listed in the Seven Wonders of the Ancient World from the pre-Medieval Age.
 Following its significant value, the landscape of mythical Stonehenge was enlisted in the UNESCO World Heritage Sites list in 1986.
 One of the most visited sites in the world, Stonehenge, is distinguished to have prehistoric values from between the Neolithic and Bronze Age.
-Stonehenge is considered as one of the sacred sites in the world with mystic and religious precedents.
-Often correlated to alien constructions, here are some of the interesting facts about the Stonehenge.
+Stonehenge is considered one of the most sacred sites in the world with mystic and religious precedents.
+Often correlated to alien constructions, here are some of the interesting facts about Stonehenge.

 10. Stonehenge is Believed to be more ancient than Egyptian Pyramids

 To our knowledge, Egyptian Pyramids are known to be the most ancient built structures on Earth.
 But, this is controversial as Stonehenge is said to have been built nearly 400 years before the Egyptian Pyramids were constructed.
 Archaeologists say that the construction of Stonehenge began during the 31st century BC, which took 1500 years to complete with 33 million labor hours.
 The first Egyptian Pyramid is known to have been built during the 27th century BC only.
 Stonehenge is one of the 900 stone circles in England, whose megalithic construction is as baffling as the gigantic Egyptian Pyramids.
 The actual purpose of Stonehenge is still unknown, but it is believed to be a burial site of the prehistoric period.